LizzyRevels/sqlalchemy-challenge/README.md

 <li>Use SQLAlchemy create_engine to connect to your sqlite database.</li>
 <li>Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.</li>
 <li>Link Python to the database by creating an SQLAlchemy session.</li>
-<li>Important Don't forget to close out your session at the end of your notebook.</li>
+<li>IMPORTANT Don't forget to close out your session at the end of your notebook.</li>
 </ul>

 Precipitation Analysis<br>